rangwl006/cheatsheets/[guide]crontab.md

 **Note**: when running .sh scripts, chmod 755 first

 ## Starting & stopping the service
-1. to start the servce: $ sudo service crontab start
+1. to start the servce: $ sudo service cron start
-2. to start the servce: $ sudo service crontab stop
+2. to start the servce: $ sudo service cron stop